rzzzwilson/Random-Stuff/PythonExercises/longest_subsequence/README.rst

 test3.py
 --------

 Removed the multiple recursive call.
-It's a lot faster, but not as clear as required for /r/learnpython.
+It's a lot faster, but perhaps not as clear as it should be for /r/learnpython.

 ::